"Nuke" The Market to Go Your Way...

 A CTCN article contribution by Mr. Kent Calhoun

-At a KCI trading seminar, I asked seminar attendees why they were attending the trade seminar.
+At a KCI trading seminar, I asked seminar attendees why they were attending the traders trading seminar.
 I stated if they thought the answer was to become a better trader, or to learn to make more money, to think again on a deeper level of understanding.

 Most people attend seminars to pursue their goals and feel better about themselves.
 Many traders are dissatisfied with certain aspects of their lives, yet believe by obtaining valuable trading knowledge and taking action, they may improve the quality of their lives.
 Once traders become aware of why they are trading the stock market or commodities futures markets, their attitudes become more positive as they increase their levels of acceptance to new ways of trading the financial markets.